Dimitrykipiani/HTMLHW2/readme.txt

-HTML files are located in a folder named davaleba 2
+HTML files are located in a folder named davaleba 2.
+Confirmation for succesfull githubdesctop commitment.